imdhemy/imdhemy.github.io/_posts/testing/2022-03-01-what-is-a-unit-test.md

 categories: testing
 ---

 In the previous article we answered the question of "[Do we need more tests?]({{ site.baseurl }}{% link _posts/testing/2022-01-18-we-need-more-tests.md %})".
-We came across the conclusion of what test quality matters more than quantity.
+We came across the conclusion of the test quality matters more than quantity.

 In this article, we are going to discuss the different takes of defining **what is a unit test**, as we already answered [Why do we need tests?]({{ site.baseurl }}{% link _posts/testing/2022-01-18-we-need-more-tests.md %}#what-is-the-goal-of-unit-testing).